Soham-More/PentinumOS/README.md

-# MoreOS
+# PentinumOS
-My own OS
+An OS that targets an old Compaq computer featuring a Pentinum 4 processor